-- 1) -B suffix indicates GPIB-equipped model. - 2) The output pulse width may also be controlled externally by applying a TTL-level trigger of the desired width to a rear-panel BNC connector (PW{IN} = - 3) Add the suffix -VXI to the model number to specify the Ethernet port.
-4) Using the formula dV/dt = 0.632 V / T, where V is the voltage amplitude, and T is the 1%-63.2% rise time. - 5) These instruments are provided with a basic calibration checksheet, showing a selection of measured output parameters.
+- 1) The output pulse width may also be controlled externally by applying a TTL-level trigger of the desired width to a rear-panel BNC connector (PW{IN} = - 2) Using the formula dV/dt = 0.632 V/T, where V is the voltage amplitude, and T is the 1%-63.2% rise time. - 3) These instruments are provided with a basic calibration checksheek, showing a selection of measured output parameters.
 These measurements are performed with equipment that is calibrated on a regular basis by a third-party ISO/IEC 17025:2005 accredited calibration laboratory.
 However, Avtech itself does not claim any accreditation.
-For applications requiring traceable performance, use a calibrated measurement system rather than relying on the accuracy of the pulse generator settings. - 6) The rise time "T" is controlled by uncalibrated mechanical controls.
-For applications requiring traceable performance, use a calibrated measurement system.
+For applications requiring traceable performance, use a calibrated measurement system rather than relying on the accuracy of the pulse generator settings.

+4) The rise time "T" is controlled by uncalibrated mechanical controls.
+For applications requiring traceable performance, use a calibrated measurement - system.